LJoanAchieng/computational-neuroscience/reward-learning-model/README.md

 jupyter notebook reward_learning_model.ipynb
 ```

-Run all cells in order — later sections reuse functions and variables
+Run all cells in order: later sections reuse functions and variables
 defined earlier.

 ## Why this connects to economics